 After earning a Doctor of Psychology (Psy.D.) degree from the University of Denver, I completed my internship and postdoctoral fellowship at Pennsylvania Hospital of the University of Pennsylvania Health System.
 I have trained and practiced in a range of settings including behavioral health centers, schools, inpatient psychiatric units, and hospitals.

-I have extensive training in Emotionally Focused Therapy for Couples (EFT), a well-researched and highly effective approach to couples therapy and am Certified as an EFT therapist.
-I also have training in Mindfulness-Based Stress Reduction through the Penn Center for Mindfulness, and Posttraumatic Stress Management and Psychological First Aid through the Philadelphia Department of Behavioral Health.
+I am Certified as an Emotionally Focused Couples Therapist (EFT).
+EFT is an extensively researched and highly effective approach to couples therapy that can also be applied to work with individuals and families.
+I am also trained in Mindfulness-Based Stress Reduction through the Penn Center for Mindfulness, and Posttraumatic Stress Management and Psychological First Aid through the Philadelphia Department of Behavioral Health.

-I have consistently sought out opportunities to expand my clinical skills and thinking.
-This approach has built my capacity to effectively collaborate and help shift seemingly intractable patterns in people’s lives.
+I consistently seek out opportunities to expand my clinical skills and thinking.
+This approach has expanded my capacity to effectively collaborate and help shift seemingly intractable patterns in people’s lives.

 For several years, I served as a clinical supervisor and intake director with The Therapy Center of Philadelphia (formerly The Women’s Therapy Center), a non-profit organization committed to providing high-quality and affordable psychotherapy.
 Since that time, I developed a specialization in immigration-focused evaluations.
 I conduct pro-bono evaluations through Physicians for Human Rights and HealthRight International for asylum seekers.
 I have another a sub-specialty in the reproductive health arena, offering therapy around family building and infertility, along with conducting consultations and evaluations for 3rd party reproduction.